Dear Great One,

 #2.
 Think of Yourself as Being the Other Person

-This is one of the great secrets of life.
+This is one of life’s great secrets.
 It’s something that religions and faiths have taught for many centuries.
 And science is finally catching up to it.
 Everything is energy.
 And it’s all the same energy.

 Think of yourself as being the other person.
 “Love your neighbor as yourself.”
 You are your neighbor.
 We are all of the same energy.
 Everyone is your neighbor.

-The planet, the galaxy, the universe is one great big — or very small — neighborhood.
+The planet, galaxy, and universe are one neighborhood.

 “It’s a beautiful day in this neighborhood,